Skip to main content

 and a newspaper on the table."

-ChatGPT actually rewrites your prompt behind the scenes to be more specific before sending it to DALL-E 3, which is why even vague descriptions often produce good results.
+ChatGPT actually rewrites your prompt behind the scenes to be more specific before sending it to DALL-E 3, which is why even vague descriptions often produce surprisingly good results.

 What DALL-E 3 Does Best